Rabios/Lancelot/README.txt

 =================================
 Version v0.1 (13/May/2021)
 =================================
-First release of the game!
+First release of the Game Launcher!